Applications for Fall 2025 Fellowships are now closed.

-We are Boston University students dedicated to understanding the risks of advanced AI
+We are Boston University students dedicated to researching the risks of advanced AI.

-Boston University AI Safety Association (AISA) aims to study anything involving AI safety — from governance [1], to international policy, to mechanistic interpretability [2].
+AI Safety & Alignment (AISA) at Boston University aims to study anything involving AI safety — from governance [1], to international policy, to mechanistic interpretability [2].

 Alignment Fellowship